GasaiYU/PartRM/README.md

 The animated meshes and extracted surface drags are stored in `./PartDrag4D/data/data/processed_data_partdrag4d`.
 The rendering results are stored in `./PartDrag4D/data/render_PartDrag4D`.

+We split the PartDrag-4D dataset into training and evaluation sets.
+You can refer to `./filelist/train_filelist_partdrag4d.txt` and `./filelist/val_filelist_partdrag4d.txt` for details.

 ## Images and Drags Preprocessing
 You can get Zero123++ and SAM checkpoint from \todo.
 Then put them into `preprocess/zero123_ckpt` and `preprocess/sam_ckpt` respectively.